-The Government remains fully committed to meeting the objectives of the programme, as well as the specific targets set out in the June 2014 Memorandum of Economic and Financial Policies (MEFP).
-Attachment 1 to this letter is a supplement to the MEFP, presenting performance under the programme, and updating some specific policies to meet the programme's ultimate objectives, including the associated quantitative targets and structural benchmarks.
+The Government remains fully committed to meeting the objectives of the programme, as well as the specific targets set out in the June 2014 Memorandum of Economic and Financial Policies (MEFP) and its September 2014 supplement.
+Attachment 1 to this letter is a further supplement to the MEFP, presenting performance under the programme, and updating some specific policies to meet the programme's ultimate objectives, including the associated quantitative targets and structural benchmarks.
 Attachment 2 is the updated Technical Memorandum of Understanding.

-On the basis of our performance under the programme thus far, as well as our sincere commitment to the continued implementation of the programme, the Government requests that the Executive Board of the IMF complete the fifth review of the extended arrangement under the Extended Fund Facility, approve the proposed modifications of performance criteria as well as new performance criteria for June 2015, and approve the sixth purchase under the arrangement of SDR 45.95 million.
-We request that this purchase be used to help meet the Government's financing needs directly.
+On the basis of our performance under the programme thus far as well as our sincere commitment to the continued implementation of the programme, the Government requests that the Executive Board of the IMF complete the sixth review of the extended arrangement under the Extended Fund Facility, approve new performance criteria for September 2015 and approve the seventh purchase under the arrangement of SDR 45.95 million.